It’s new, it’s different….it’s better than most everything else. — Drumline student

 Harmony Project Sooke is grateful to the Sooke Philharmonic Society and its Orchestra for their ongoing guidance and support.
 We also acknowledge Harmony Project L.A. for their help and inspiration.

-The Victoria Foundation, District of Sooke, Ernest Lieblich Foundation, School District #62, RBC Sooke Branch, Tom Lee Music, MusiCounts, TD Bank, CRD Juan de Fuca Electoral Area, TLC Fund for Kids, Sooke Rotary Club, Egon Baumann Music Foundation, St. John’s Legacy Foundation, Telus and many generous individuals and local businesses.
+The Victoria Foundation, District of Sooke, Ernest Lieblich Foundation, School District #62, RBC Sooke Branch, Tom Lee Music, MusiCounts, TD Bank, CRD Juan de Fuca Electoral Area, TLC Fund for Kids, Sooke Rotary Club, Egon Baumann Music Foundation, St. John’s Legacy Foundation, Telus, the Sheldon-Gilmour Foundation, and many generous individuals and local businesses.